KuserOguzHan/mlops_fastapi_mlflow_3/README.md

 - Check the MLFlow

-### 4. Deploymet the ML Model
+### 4. Deployment of the ML Model

-- If the model is succeful, learn the model number
+- If the model is successful, learn the model number

 - Open "main.py", learn, decide and get model from mlflow model registry